Norby257/Friend-Finder/README.md

 #### So, we'd like people to use our app and meet in real life and not be lonely.

-### picture of flowchart goes HERE

-### picture of the super cool UI goes here - emphasize the hobbies over profile pics concept

 #### This app was inspired by:
 * Millenials